shaharoded/NanoChatGPT2/README.md

 ### 2. Train a Base Model Object
 The base GPT model is an nn.Module model structured in the file `gpt.py`.
 After creating the datasets, this model can be trained using the `pretrain.py` module, to create a language model capable of generating text based on learnt corpus.
 This is the base GPT model, later fineuned into an assistant.
 Using this process will create `out\{model_name}` directories with the model's best checkpoint.
 The best model will be saved under the name `{model_name}_base_model.pt`.
 This model will then be loaded to generate text as a POC.
-Using nanoGPT configurations with data of ~73MB on the current train configurations took about 8 hours (CPU).
+I would say a good goal would be to train nanoGPT model to `val loss < 4` which took me about 3 hours (on CPU).
 Use the following to run (mind the user prompts):

 ```bash